revloc02/dndMarkdown/colver-5e-homebrew.md

 # Appendix B: Example Aspects

+Aspects are additional Personality Characteristics that add character to a character.

 * A Wall is Just a Door That Doesn't Know It
 * Absent minded
 * Addicted